MattWellie/page_clean/README.md

 To run the process including execution of the clinical filtering process
 $ bash bash_control.sh -r=1 -c=pilot_filtered.txt -filter=filteredfilter.txt -q=query.sh -qr=zgrep_results.txt -p=df2ped.txt

-**Things that might be useful to know:
+## Things that might be useful to know:

-Minimum file set required: clinical filtering output, the PED file used to identify the VCFs for that process, genes_of_interest.cPickle, pickled_parks.cPickle the cPickle files can be recreated from the base input, but the first two commands in bash_control are optional
+Minimum file set required: clinical filtering output, the PED file used to identify the VCFs for that process, genes_of_interest.cPickle, pickled_parks.cPickle
+The cPickle files can be recreated from the base input, but these steps are optional.
+In short, pickle_my_parks.py will use os to scan pwd for any files prefixed with 'park_'.
+These should be plain text, one gene symbol per line.
+Each of the files identified will be parsed into a single dictionary, with the index for each set being the name of the file it was sourced from.

 The input from the clinical filtering process is in a tab-delimited arrangement: [proband	alternate_ID	sex	chrom	position	gene	mutation_ID	transcript	consequence	ref/alt_alleles	MAX_MAF	inheritance	trio_genotype	mom_aff	dad_aff	result	pp_dnm	exac_allele_count]
 From this file, this script process explicitly uses columns 0, 3, 4, 5 (PPID, chromosome, position, gene name)